conorpp/conorpp.github.com/_posts/2016-02-17-keyak-a-candidate-for-the-authenticated-encryption-standard.md

 * **Motorist layer**: responsible for handling the parameters.
-The motorist starts an "engine" which can be fed input (either ciphertext or plaintext) to be wrapped, where wrapping is either encrypting or decrypting.
+The motorist starts an "engine" which can be fed input (either ciphertext or plaintext) to be wrapped, where wrapping can be encrypting or decrypting.
 If decrypting, an authentication tag will also be input and verified.
-If the verification is successful, the engine will return the plaintext or it will fail.
-If encrypting, an authentication tag and ciphertext will be output.
+Only if the verification is successful, the engine will return the plaintext.
+If encrypting, ciphertext with a corresponding authentication tag will be output.

 * **Engine layer**: responsible for distributing blocks of input to it's various pistons and piecing together the piston output.

 * **Piston Layer**: where the work actually gets done.
-Each piston can be initialized with a secret key and nonce and they apply `f` to a particular input to update the sponge state with a new "hash-like" block.
+Each piston can be initialized with a secret key and nonce.
+Each piston applies `ƒ` to a particular input to update the sponge state with a new "hash-like" block (Z).
 They do the wrapping of the input with the "hash-like" blocks to get the ciphertext or plaintext as in our simple algorithm above.